galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 ## Root Mean Squared Error (RMSE)

-Root Mean Squared Error or RMSE is a common error metric for measuring a tools prediction accuracy.
+Root Mean Squared Error or RMSE is a common metric for measuring a tools prediction error.
 This metric calculates the average error between the predicted and actual values for each prediction then takes the mean and square root of the error to produce a final value.
-Lower RMSE values (close to 0) indicate accurate predictions similar to the actual value, as the value increases the accuracy score is worse.
+Lower RMSE values (close to 0) indicate accurate predictions similar to the actual value, as the value increases the accuracy score worsens.

 The equation for calculating this metric is seen below, the implementation of this calculation is in the workflow alongside the Pearson correlation.